“It’s not how good you are. It’s how well you tell your story.”

 Jeff Bullas (who participated in our Social Media Expert Roundup) did something different when he included a video of him getting an interview.
 In the interview, he shared his story on how he got started blogging.

 But you can also go beyond your website to tell your brand story.

-Ahna Hendrix, an amazing social media pro, recently launched a new business called Anahata Custom Swimwear that makes custom swimsuits.
+An amazing social media pro, Ahna Hendrix, recently launched a new business called Anahata Custom Swimwear that makes custom swimsuits.
 She announced the new business in a long-form Facebook post with a native Facebook video.
 Click here to check out the post – it’s a shining example of how to tell your brand story!

 6: Stay Consistent with Your Brand Promise

 Confusion is the number one brand story killer.